Qatar crisis: Can Rex Tillerson fix this mess?

 , on the other hand, under the spell of the King and the new crown prince, came down squarely on the Saudi's side.

-Success will beyond Tillerson's reach if the White House and Foggy Bottom are not on the same page.
+Success will be beyond Tillerson's reach if the White House and Foggy Bottom are not on the same page.
 At a minimum, the President should call the Saudis, Qataris, and Emiratis to make certain they know that he's empowered Tillerson to reach a deal and expects them to be flexible.
 Any other presidential message during Tillerson's mission will be fatal.
-The Saudis won't bend if they believe Trump has their back instead of his own secretary of state's.
+The Saudis won't bend if they believe Trump has their back instead of his own Secretary of State's.

 Is the timing right?